Yasaka Pagoda: the Best Photo Spot in Higashiyama

 Most Photogenic Landmark in Kyoto

-Higashiyama and Gion Distric is Kyoto’s one of the most attractive areas located in the east side of the city, and it’s best known for its well-preserved, charming streetscape.
+Higashiyama and Gion District is Kyoto’s one of the most attractive areas located on the east side of the city, and it’s best known for its well-preserved, charming streetscape.

-What’s an outstanding landmark in Higashiyama District is Yasaka Pagoda while there are other famous spots such as Kiyomizudera Temple, Ninenzaka and Sannenzaka Slopes.
+What’s an outstanding landmark in Higashiyama District is Yasaka Pagoda, while there are other famous spots, including Kiyomizudera Temple, Ninenzaka, and Sannenzaka Slopes.

-This historic district is amazing place to walk around and explore among the narrow lanes with traditional old houses.
-I’d also like to introduce this historical and scenic Higashiyama district and nearby Gion area including the famous Yasaka Shrine and Maruyama Park.
+This historic district is an amazing place to walk around and explore among the narrow lanes with traditional old houses.
+I’d also like to introduce this historical and scenic Higashiyama district and the nearby Gion area, including the famous Yasaka Shrine and Maruyama Park.

 Yasaka Street and Yasaka-no-to Pagoda